After designing 7 IQ-games for SmartGames, I wanted to make something different but with the same strong points:

 My search resulted first in Cube Puzzler Pro.
 I started using puzzle pieces from Quadrillion to build a 3x3x3 Cube.
 To make sure that everything stays balanced, the cube is tilted on one corner.
 This way 3 sides of the cube are at the bottom and pieces automatically fall to a stable position.
 The other 3 sides are at the topside and are open, so you can always easily manipulate the puzzle pieces.

 Originally I wanted to make it a travel game.
 So the tray needed to double as a storage box.
-Therefor the tray is made of 2 parts.
+Therefore the tray is made of 2 parts.
 You can click them together to create a cube to store the puzzle pieces.
 If you want to play, you need to open the 2 parts of the transparent cube and assemble them differently, by pushing one corner of a part inside the cutout of the other part.
 You need to do this while holding one part in each hand and push until you hear a click, so that you create a solid tray.
 I kind of like the curved cutout in the cube.
 It gives the cube a distinct look, making it different from other cubes.

 The object of the game is to create a cube, but not just any cube.
 The top view should show colors on specific positions.
 The easy challenges show all colors on the top view.
 So you see 3 adjacent sides of the cube.
 Harder challenges show only the color of a few balls.
 You need to figure out yourself what the color should be of the other balls (indicated in white in the challenge).